roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).

   [[education.courses]]
-  course = "PhD in Economics (expected to graduate)" institution = "Tilburg University" year = 2021
+  course = "PhD in Economics"
+  institution = "Tilburg University" year = 2021